benoitthore/Enamel/EnamelKotlin/src/main/java/com/thorebenoit/enamel/kotlin/geometry/layout/Roadmap.md

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-# Ongoing
+# DONE

-## DONE Make ELayout childLayouts mutable internally only
+## Make ELayout childLayouts mutable internally only
-## DONE Move ELayoutSerializer implementation into ELayout (ELayout should have a default empty constructor and de/serialize methods)
+## Move ELayoutSerializer implementation into ELayout (ELayout should have a default empty constructor and de/serialize methods)
-## DONE Split ELayoutDataStore into Parser/Writer
+## Split ELayoutDataStore into Parser/Writer
-## DONE Make Parser/Writer interfaces
+## Make Parser/Writer interfaces
-## DONE Provide implementations for storing using List<Number>
+## Provide implementations for storing using List<Number>
+## Refactor Playground to work with new serialization

+# ONGOING
+Playground can send and receive layouts but there's still a few issues with serialization A debug/verbose serializer needs to be implemented in order to fix the remaining bugs

 # NEXT
-## ELayoutRef de/serialization
-Interface should be provided at the ELayoutDataStore(TBC) level

 ## Refactor EPView so they work like Android ViewGroup
-## Refactor Playground to work with new serialization
+ELayoutRef de/serialization needs to be implemented and called (never used atm)

 ## Implement Android Playground

+# MAYBE
 ## Create Web Playground (linked with Android)
 ## Create Web Playground (Using JS Canvas)